 At first glance, it might seem like Padre Alonso’s Role ability is only useful if he draws a Pure Morality card.
 After all, Cannibals can eat Human Flesh and Fish just the same; they don’t need a special ability to do so.
 However, there’s a psychological tactic that can be employed if you’re playing a Cannibal Padre Alonso… hiding behind the “good priest” role will allow you to stock Human Flesh cards in your hand without fear of someone using a Spyglass or Poisons Manual to incriminate you.

 While Padre Alonso de Oro’s outfit is very simple, I love the attention to detail that Fiona gave to him.
 The goatee adds to his handsome look, and might even be interpreted as an allusion to another traditionally bearded figure: The Devil.
 I also love the juxtaposition of the gold cross hanging around the padre’s neck, just below the string of gold coins.
-It’s a tiny detail that might go unnoticed, but the placement of these two things is important – money over faith.
+It’s a tiny detail that might go unnoticed, but the placement of these two things is important – money and faith.

 Silverbeard | The Purser